finlotic/finlotic-blog/docs/tech-stack.md

 * [Jekyll](https://jekyllrb.com/)

-> Descision to be Made??
+> Going with React and Next.js

 ---